jensschnitzler/Room-For-Advancement/index.md

-# Research
+# Workism in Graphic Design: A compilation of sources for reflecting on labour in the creative industries.

-Workism in Graphic Design: A compilation of sources for reflecting on labour in the creative industries.
-Hustle, success, passion, burnout, being special, precarious and exploitative conditions, low wages, long hours, illusive promises of self-actualization, enlightment and other immaterial rewards.
+*Hustle, success, passion, burnout, being special, precarious and exploitative conditions, low wages, long hours, illusive promises of self-actualization, enlightment and other immaterial rewards.*

 ## Reads